So how do you actually master lead guitar vibrato technique?

 2. Allow Your Hands To Catch Up To Your Ears

-The physical motions of playing vibrato on guitar are very simple.
+The physical motions of playing guitar vibrato are very simple.
 All you do is wrap your thumb around the neck of the guitar and rotate your forearm/wrist to do vibrato.
 The hard part is training your ears to guide your hands to produce the sound you want to hear.

-Do this to develop your ear for identifying good vibrato, so you can master it faster:
+Do this to develop your ear for identifying good guitar vibrato, so you can master it faster:

 - Alternate good vibrato with intentionally making your vibrato too fast, too narrow, out of tune and inconsistent.
 Doing this will make your ears more sensitive to the contrast between good and bad vibrato.

-Using delayed vibrato will make your guitar phrases more dramatic by bringing attention to the vibrato when it is applied.
+- Using delayed guitar vibrato will make your guitar phrases more dramatic by bringing attention to the vibrato when it is applied.

 - Delaying the vibrato prevents you from rushing, tensing up and making your vibrato too fast/narrow and out of control.